Working out your Council Tax

-Your property may be revalued and put in a different band in some circumstances, for example if:
+Your property may be put in a different band in some circumstances, for example if:

 - you demolish part of your property and do not rebuild it

 - you alter your property to create 2 or more self-contained units, for example an annexe - each unit will have its own band